Frank-III/f1-swifty/docs/implement-progress.md

 ### Summary & Areas for Improvement

 **Server (`F1DashServer`)**
 -   **Strengths:** The Swift server successfully implements the core real-time data pipeline: connecting to the F1 feed, processing data, and broadcasting it to clients via WebSockets.
-It also includes a simulation mode and a basic REST API.
+It also includes a simulation mode, a basic REST API, and a full data persistence and analytics backend.
--   **Gaps:** The most significant missing piece is data persistence.
-The Rust server's design includes integration with TimescaleDB for storing and later analyzing historical data.
-This entire `importer`/`analytics` functionality is absent in the Swift version.
+-   **Gaps:** The server implementation is now feature-complete compared to the documented Rust version.

 **Client (`F1DashApp`)**
 -   **Strengths:** The native SwiftUI client provides a robust and feature-rich dashboard experience for macOS, including a unique menu bar popover.
 It covers most of the critical real-time views: leaderboard, track map, race control, weather, session status, championship standings, tire strategy, and car telemetry.
 It also has a comprehensive settings system and full audio playback for team radio.